benjaminion/upgrading-ethereum-book/src/book.md

 #### Proposer rewards for sync committees

-The block proposer that includes the sync committee's output receives a reward proportional to the reward of the whole committee:
+As with attestations, the block proposer that includes the sync committee's output receives a reward proportional to the reward of the whole committee:

 $$
 \begin{flalign}